How to get your license: Registered tow truck operator (RTTO)

 - A facilities and equipment inspection

-- You must arrange to have all your business facilities and equipment inspected by the Washington State Patrol before submitting your license application.
+- Before you submit your application, have all your business facilities and equipment inspected at a WA State Patrol inspection location.

-- Submit the inspection report with your license application.
+- Submit the inspection report with your application.

 Tow truck requirements